 Honduras Visa and Residence Information

 Honduras does not require any immunizations.
 However, U.S. public health departments normally recommend a tetanus booster (good for 10 years), Hepatitis A and B shot, and typhoid shot.
-Also, you are advised to take an antimalarial drug, which you would normally begin taking before you depart and continue taking for several weeks after you return home.
+For the Bay Islands, the CDC advises you take an antimalarial drug, which you would normally begin taking before you depart and continue taking for several weeks after you return home.
+Those who move to the islands permanently do not take anti-malarial drugs, however, and the occurrence of the disease is quite low.
+Being a tropical area, the CDC automatically recommends that you err on the side of caution for travel.
 Call your local public health department for details.

 Getting Your Retirement Residency Card